ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

        |--855.json
 ```

-As seen in the above project structure, code for each EDI schema is generated into a separate module, in order to prevent possible conflicts.
+As seen in the above project structure, code for each EDI schema is generated into a separate module, to prevent possible conflicts.
 Now it is possible to build the above project using the `bal pack` command and publish it into the central repository using the `bal push` command.
 Then any Ballerina project can import this package and use it to work with purchase order-related EDI files.
 An example of using this library for reading an 850 file and writing an 855 file is shown below:

 ```ballerina
 import ballerina/io;